tmllull/raspi/pushNotificationLogin/README.md

 ## How to use
 This is a simple script for send a notification using Pushbullet or Pushover servcie when someone login into Raspi.

-First of all, we need to create an "Access token" from [Pushbullet website](http://www.pushbullet.com), in your account settings, or create a new App from Pushover website.
+First of all, we need to create an "Access token" from [Pushbullet website](http://www.pushbullet.com), in your account settings, or create a new App from [Pushover website] (https://pushover.net/).

 ### Pushbullet